Johann Christian Martin Bartels: Biography

-Bartels was born in Brunswick, in the Duchy of Brunswick-Lüneburg (now part of Lower Saxony, Germany), the son of pewterer Heinrich Elias Friedrich Bartels and his wife Johanna Christine Margarethe Köhler.
+Bartels was born in Braunschweig, in the Duchy of Brunswick-Lüneburg (now part of Lower Saxony, Germany), the son of pewterer Heinrich Elias Friedrich Bartels and his wife Johanna Christine Margarethe Köhler.
 In his childhood he showed a great interest in mathematics.
-In 1783 he was employed as an assistant to the teacher Büttner in the Katherinenschule in Brunswick.
-He became acquainted with Carl Friedrich Gauss there and encouraged his talent and recommended him to the Duke of Brunswick who awarded Gauss a fellowship to the Collegium Carolinum (now Technical University of Brunswick).
+In 1783 he was employed as an assistant to the teacher Büttner in the Katherinenschule in Braunschweig.
+He became acquainted with Carl Friedrich Gauss there and encouraged his talent and recommended him to the Duke of Brunswick who awarded Gauss a fellowship to the Collegium Carolinum (now Technische Universität Braunschweig).
 A friendship developed between Gauss and Bartels and they corresponded between 1799 and 1823.

-From 23 August 1788 he was a visitor at the Collegium Carolinum in Brunswick.
+From 23 August 1788 he was a visitor at the Collegium Carolinum in Braunsschweig.

 On 23 October 1791 Bartels studied mathematics under Johann Friedrich Pfaff in Helmstedt and Abraham Gotthelf Kästner in Göttingen.
 In the winter semester of 1793/1794 he studied Experimental Physics, Astronomy, Meteorology and Geology under Georg Christoph Lichtenberg.